CBT for Depression

 Depression is certainly not a lifestyle choice!

-feelings of guilt or worthlessness (or hopelessness)
+- Feelings of guilt or worthlessness (or hopelessness)

-loss of interest and pleasure
+- Loss of interest and pleasure

-decrease or increase in weight
+- Decrease or increase in weight

-psychomotor retardation or agitation
+- Psychomotor retardation or agitation

-inability to concentrate or indecisiveness
+- Tiredness or loss of energy inability to concentrate or indecisiveness

-Many depressed people feel extremely anxious as well, and often express various worries, and feel nauseated, or dizzy, and sometimes have hot and cold flashes, blurred vision, racing heartbeat, and sweating.
+- Many depressed people feel extremely anxious as well, and often express various worries, and feel nauseated, or dizzy, and sometimes have hot and cold flashes, blurred vision, racing heartbeat, and sweating.

-Other common symptoms include,
+Other common symptoms include:

-Loss of appetite,
+- Loss of appetite,

-Withdrawal from other people,
+- Withdrawal from other people,